azoth-lang/azoth.language.reference/src/structs.md

 These kinds are independent of whether the struct is a `ref struct` (see [Ref Structs](ref-structs.md)).

-## Struct Capabilities
+## Const Structs

-Similar to classes, structs can be declared with one of three different reference capabilities `mut`, `const`, or read-only which is indicated by the absence of a reference capability.
-These determine what reference capabilities fields of the struct may have by the same rules applied to classes.
-Since structs are inherently `sealed`, there cannot be subtypes that do not respect the struct capability.
-Thus the compiler can use the struct capability in recovering isolation and const.
-That is, it will know that a `const struct` passed into a method can contain only constant references and thus does not break the isolation of another reference.

-One wrinkle is that a `mut copy struct` that contains an `iso` reference requires a custom copy constructor.
-This is because the compiler is unable to make a copy of the reference while maintaining isolation.
-However, the `iso` reference is still allowed because the copy constructor could be implemented by making a clone of the isolated data for example.
+Similar to classes, structs can be declared with the `const` modifier.
+This indicates that all references inside of it must be `const` and that any field bindings are immutable (i.e. `let`).
+The compiler can then assume that values of this type will not break the isolation of a reference.

 ## Pseudo-Reference Structs